davidar/peruse/test/salon-1.md

 ---
+author: 'Richard (R.J.)
+Eskow'
+lang: en
 title: 'The sharing economy is a lie: Uber, Ayn Rand and the truth about tech and libertarians'
-author: Richard (R.J.)
-Eskow
-lang: en
 ---

 Horror stories about the increasingly unpopular taxi service Uber have been commonplace in recent months, but there is still much to be learned from its handling of the recent hostage drama in downtown Sydney, Australia.
 We’re told that we reveal our true character in moments of crisis, and apparently that’s as true for companies as it is for individuals.